Saturday, June 26, 2021

 Angel of Greenwood by Randi Pink

 From his bedroom window, seventeen-year-old Isaiah Wilson watches a group of sixteen white boys on the other side of the tracks.
-Angel Hill, walking towards them is accosted by the group and although she initially stands up to them, she flees.
+Angel Hill who is walking towards them, is accosted by the group.
+Although she initially stands up to them, she flees.
 Isaiah wants to stand and yell at them, but instead he hides behind the curtains.
 Angel leaves behind some kind of walking contraption that one of the boys destroys in anger.

 On the following Sunday, Isaiah is hauled to Mount Zion Baptist Sunday school by his mother.
 But far from being bored as usual, Isaiah is entranced by the worship dancing of Angel Hill.

 The next day, while walking to school with his best friend Muggy Little Jr., Isaiah is distracted.
-Muggy's father owns a successful butcher shop in Greenwood and his family along with many others in the district have helped Isaiah's family since his father's death in the Great War. but Muggy's father doesn't have a good reputation in the community, instead he is considered a "notorious double dealer with both his butcher business and his family".
+Muggy's father owns a successful butcher shop in Greenwood and his family, along with many others in the district, have helped Isaiah's family since his father's death in the Great War.
+Muggy's father doesn't have a good reputation in the community: he is considered a "notorious double dealer with both his butcher business and his family".
 He flaunts women and his behaviour has Muggy beginning to have doubts about his father.

 After English Literature class, Miss Ferris pulls Isaiah and Angel together and reveals that she's starting a sort of mobile library.
 She has a three-wheel bike and she needs someone to ride it and someone to hand out the books.
 Miss Ferris offers them the job with a pay of five dollars a week.
 Isaiah immediately accepts but Angel is reluctant because it means working with Isaiah whom she knows is not a nice boy.